Ecuador • UNESCO World Heritage Site

 Marine Iguana Colonies

 The Galápagos marine iguana (Amblyrhynchus cristatus) is the world's only sea-going lizard, found exclusively on these rocky shores.
-These remarkable reptiles have evolved extraordinary adaptations including the ability to dive up to 9 metres deep to feed on underwater algae and seaweed, spending up to an hour foraging beneath the waves.
-Their unique salt-excreting glands allow them to process seawater perfectly, sneezing out excess salt through specialised nasal glands.
-Large colonies can be observed basking on volcanic rocks to regulate body temperature after cold ocean dives, particularly at Santa Cruz and Fernandina islands, where their prehistoric appearance and unique behaviours create an otherworldly atmosphere.
+These reptiles have evolved adaptations including the ability to dive up to 9 meters deep to feed on underwater algae and seaweed, typically spending 15-40 minutes foraging beneath the waves.
+Their salt-excreting glands allow them to process seawater efficiently, sneezing out excess salt through specialized nasal glands.
+Large colonies can be observed basking on volcanic rocks to regulate body temperature after cold ocean dives, particularly on Santa Cruz and Fernandina islands, where their prehistoric appearance creates an otherworldly atmosphere.

 Recommended